JavaTheHut17/SoftTech_Group_06/Milestone1/Project Plan.md

 1. Functions:

     - Search Food items: The project will provide a search bar that will enable users to search for specific types of food in the database.
-    - Nutrition Breakdown: The user selects a food item in the database for the software to break down and display in relative means, eg Pie Graph & Bar Graphs.
+    - Nutrition Breakdown: The user selects a food item in the database for the software to break down and display in relative means, <span style="color:red"> Bar Graphs. <span>
     - Nutrition Range Filter: Allows the user to select a nutritional component and input a min-max value and have relative foods listed that fall into that category.
     - Nutrition Level Filter: Allows users to filter food based on levels, High ( > 66% ), Medium ( 33% - 66% ) ,Low ( < 33% ) based on Fat, Protein, Carbohydrates, Sugar, and Nutritional Density.
     - Nutrition Component Organiser: Allows user to filter food on the database based on the Highest or Lowest nutritional component eg..
 Foods with the highest Magnesium per 100g.